saberman888/Reddit-Save-Tool/README.md

 ## Known Issues / Notes

-1. The -l [limit] option doesn't always work
-2. Not really an issues/bug, but RSA doesn't support downloading video, but I want to try to support it in the future
+1. Not really an issues/bug, but RSA doesn't support downloading video, but I want to try to support it in the future
-3. The -RHA option doesn't always work when processing a large scale of items, but I could be wrong.
+2. The -RHA option doesn't always work when processing a large scale of items, but I could be wrong.

 ## Things I plan to do to RSA/RST